 Training for Teaching Assistants at Duke

-During the week before classes begin in the fall, the graduate students who will be serving as lab assistants participate in a week-long teacher training led by Clark Bray, Supervisor of First-year Instruction.
+During the week before classes begin in the fall, the graduate students who will be serving as lab assistants participate in a week-long teacher training (recent schedule linked above) led by Clark Bray, Supervisor of First-year Instruction.
 In this workshop the participants are introduced to Duke's laboratory calculus courses.
 This workshop is designed to enable graduate students to begin their work as lab assistants.